-Since completing our first data center in Prineville, Oregon in 2011, sustainability and efficiency have been core drivers of how we design, build and operate our infrastructure.
+Since breaking ground on our data center in Prineville, Oregon in 2010, sustainability and efficiency have been core drivers of how we design, build and operate our infrastructure.

 We incorporate a comprehensive set of sustainable design elements and construction practices that conserve energy and water, source materials responsibly, create healthy workspaces and keep waste out of landfills by recycling as much as possible.
 Now with 15 data centers globally – both online and under construction – we operate some of the most sustainable data centers in the world.